-March 2019: Tesla was the best-selling electric car brand in Germany with the Model 3 and Renault Zoe the top-selling electric car models.
+May 2019: Renault and BMW were the best-selling electric car brands in Germany with the Renault Zoe, BMW i3 and Smart Fortwo the top-selling electric car models.

-January to March 2019: Tesla became the leading electric car brand in Germany at the start of 2019.
-Renault slipped to the second best-selling electric car brand in Germany thus far in 2019 followed by BMW and Volkswagen.
-The Tesla Model 3 became the top-selling electric car model in Germany in March 2019 pushing the Renault Zoe into second place with the BMW i3 still in third.
+January to May 2019: Despite weak sales in May, Tesla remained the leading electric car brand in Germany at the start of 2019.
+Tesla narrowly outsold Renault, which was again to the second best-selling electric car brand in Germany thus far in 2019 followed by BMW, Smart and Volkswagen.
+The Renault Zoe regained its lead as Germany’s favorite electric car followed by the Tesla Model 3, BMW i3 and the VW e-Golf.

-Best-Selling Electric Car Brands in Germany in 2019 (Q1)
+Best-Selling Electric Car Brands in Germany in 2019 (May)

 Note: all figures in this article refer to passenger vehicles registered for use as electric cars for the first time on German roads – numbers thus include research and promotional vehicles and not only sales to final consumers.
 Electric cars in KBA statistics are for battery electric cars only and exclude plug-in hybrids or cars with range-extender engines.

-Best-Selling Electric Car Models in Germany in 2019 (Q1)
+Best-Selling Electric Car Models in Germany in 2019 (May)